The Complete Guide to Taro Milk Tea and Why It’s So Popular

 What is taro milk tea made of?

 Taro milk tea is made of taro root (or taro powder), milk or plant-based milk, sweetener, tea base, and chewy tapioca pearls.
-Depending on the recipe, it can be customized with black tea, green tea, or even jasmine tea as the base.
+Depending on the recipe, it can be customised with black tea, green tea, or even jasmine tea as the base.

 This flexibility makes taro milk tea one of the most versatile and widely enjoyed boba tea options worldwide.